 Most performances on the tour ahead will be introduced, in several languages, either by the Count of Casatico himself, Baldassare Castiglione, or by one of his mortal or ethereal associates.
 You may even audition to become a mortal associate yourself, if already suitably accomplished.

 This is why, for the sake of accuracy, the work is described as being attributed to Raphael, even though, in almost every respect, it is known that the portrait was, indeed, painted exclusively by Raphael.

 Paintings by Raphael are often considered to be as valuable as important philosophical ideas.
 This especially applies when those paintings happen to be missing.

-Through all his personal experiences, Signor Castiglione gained an understanding of the necessity for reasonableness.
+Through all his personal experiences, and especially his journeys, Signor Castiglione gained an understanding of the necessity for reasonableness.
 He also acknowledged the usefulness of perceived confidence when expressing reasonable ideas.
 He also understood the necessity for understatement when seeking a successful career.
 He was a true philosopher.